When a northern water snake grabbed their trout, this couple could only sit back and watch.

 Posted by Iowa Department of Natural Resources on Wednesday, July 18, 2018

 This isn't the first time we've seen a water snake try to take somebody else's catch, but it may have been for Jen Wiley and Nick Berg.
 According to the Iowa DNR, both the snake and the trout got away to fight another day.
+Although we imagine the snake was a little ticked at having missed out on a tasty meal.
+This is why you always carry a camera while fishing.
+Not just for the big catches, but for any other strange encounters you may have along the way.

 We'd like to give a big thanks to these two for sharing their great adventure!
 Here's to hoping the next shore lunch they hook will belong to them and not some marauding snake.